 Subsequent Findings or Admissions of Responsibility: Disciplinary probation or suspension will be considered.
 Residence Hall suspension will be imposed for residence hall students.
-Other sanctions will be at the discretion of the Director of Student Conduct or the Director of Housing and Residence Life.
+Other sanctions will be at the discretion of the Director of Student Conduct.

 Note: For violations of providing or selling alcohol or drugs, Residence Hall or Disciplinary Suspension may be recommended.